MolSSI-Education/python-package-best-practices/_episodes/05-function-style.md

 ~~~
 {: .output}

-This is an example where the code was smart enough to identify the division by zero, and halted instead of throwing an ugly `NaN`.
+In this example, the code was smart enough to identify the division by zero and halted.
+This type of feedback is much more helpful than just throwing an ugly `NaN`.
 This is called an exception error.
 There are several built-in exception such as the "ZeroDivisionError", but in general one can simply use a `raise Exception`.
 Let us see how we could accomplish this.

 Consider our function `calculate distance.py`